jenslaufer/Lagrange/_posts/2018-06-22-how-to-find-a business-opportunity.md

 Instead of being creative in finding a business idea be rather creative how to search the web for business opportuntities.
 This is a lot fun and you can start with it today.

 Let me know what you think about it.
+Just drop me message if you have any problems I can help you with.